asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 #### Cloud Block Store

-So what is even the Cloud Blockstore also known as Elastic Blockstore?
+What is even the Cloud Blockstore also known as Elastic Blockstore?
 This is basically a persistent virtual disk in the cloud.
-So you cannot have a persistent disk in your virtual machine in the cloud because once the machine disappears, the data disappears.
-So you have to come up with something else.
+You cannot have a persistent disk in your virtual machine in the cloud because once the machine disappears, the data disappears.
+You have to come up with something else.
 And something else is the Cloud Blockstore or Elastic Block Storage.
 You can attach it to a virtual machine.

 {% include timecode.html time="1:18" %}
 You can scale it at scale IOPS throughput capacity in a pretty wide range.

-So you can have a small disk, you can have a larger disk, you can scale it up online without changing anything, without reattaching hardware or anything like that because it's the cloud, all those things you do through API.
+You can have a small disk, you can have a larger disk, you can scale it up online without changing anything, without reattaching hardware or anything like that because it's the cloud, all those things you do through API.

-So that's roughly what we're talking about.
+That's roughly what we're talking about.
 And this is a service like that from Alibaba Cloud, one of the big ones, Cloud, outside of EBS specifically.
 The main focus of the, one of the main focuses of the paper is evolution of that service through years and how they first started and how they addressed upcoming challenges.